cirrusanne/cirrusanne.github.io/README.md

 > i really like anything jazz, bossa nova, rock, pop, or anything chill tbh

-(doesn't mean that i don't have some wild songs on my playlist tho 👀)
+(doesn't mean that i don't have some wild songs in my playlists tho 👀)